imgovendhan/Greenslate/README.md

 # Please follow the following steps in order to execute the test cases:
 1. Download and extract the file greenslate.rar
 2. Extract the files from greenslate.rar
-3. Import the greenslate folder to your ide and execute the test cases.
+3. Import the greenslate folder to your IDE and execute the test cases.

 I have used three test methods in my testcases.java